National Institutes of Health

 - The primary NIH organization for research on Soft Tissue Sarcoma is the National Cancer Institute

-Your soft tissues connect, support or surround other tissues.
-Examples include your muscles, tendons, fat and blood vessels.
+Your soft tissues connect, support, or surround other tissues.
+Examples include your muscles, tendons, fat, and blood vessels.
 Soft tissue sarcoma is a cancer of these soft tissues.
 There are many kinds, based on the type of tissue they started in.
+They may cause a lump or swelling in the soft tissue.
 Sometimes they spread and can press on nerves and organs, causing problems such as pain or trouble breathing.

 No one knows exactly what causes these cancers.
-They are not common, but you have a higher risk if you have been exposed to certain chemicals, had radiation therapy or have certain genetic diseases.
+They are not common, but you have a higher risk if you have been exposed to certain chemicals, have had radiation therapy, or have certain genetic diseases.

-To diagnose soft tissue sarcomas, doctors must remove and look at a piece of the tumor under a microscope.
-Treatments include surgery to remove the tumor, radiation therapy, chemotherapy or a combination.
+Doctors diagnose soft tissue sarcomas with a biopsy.
+Treatments include surgery to remove the tumor, radiation therapy, chemotherapy, or a combination.

 NIH: National Cancer Institute